-One of the first steps in guarding against ransomware infections is remaining in-the-know about emerging threats and attack styles.
+One of the first steps in guarding against and detecting ransomware infections is remaining in-the-know about emerging threats and attack styles.
 Recently, WannaCry or WannaCrypt grabbed headlines as the next big thing in ransomware attacks.
 Now, a new threat has come to the surface: Petya.

 What makes Petya different?

 Like most traditional ransomware samples, Petya provides hackers with the ability to encrypt victims’ system files, preventing access until a ransom amount is paid.
 Trend Micro detects Petya as RANSOM_PETYA.SMA, and researchers noted that while it is similar to other ransomware infections, there are a few elements that make Petya unique: